 Squid possess the largest eyes of any animal which makes them eminently suitable to hunt at night.
 With their tentacles studded with suction cups they catch fish and crabs.
 Their closest relatives are shellfish.
 (Bonaire, Caribbean)

-Let us know what you and your family and friends are doing to help protect and preserve reefs.
+Tell us what you and your family and friends are doing to help protect and preserve reefs and oceans.
+Encourage others through your example.
+Your news will be considered for coverage on Magic Porthole.
+Click here to contact us.

 News and Solutions Center